Rik0808/Job_Posting_Classification/README.md

 * has_questions: True for having questions.
 * employment_type: Type of employment(e.g. Full-time)
 * required_experience: required experience(e.g. Mid-senior Level)
+## Tasks Performed:
+1. Exploratory data analysis
+2. Statistical tests
+3. Data Cleaning
+4. Text data processing
+5. text vectorization
+6. One-hot-encoding
+## Important Insights:
+1. The data is highly imbalanced.
+2. The data has a lot of null values. salary_range has highest percentage of null values -> 83-84%
+3. The highest number of job postings comes out of US,GB and GR comes 2nd and 3rd respectively
+4.
 * required_education: required education to apply for the job(e.g. undergraduate)
 * Industry: Industry of work(e.g. Computer Software)
 * Function: Function to be performed in the job(e.g. Marketing)